 In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
-The school district has incurred a deferred outflow which is presented as a deferred outflow related to pensions.
-The school district has also incurred a deferred outflow which is presented as a deferred outflow related to OPEB.
-See Note 14 for further details.
+The district has deferred outflows of resources related to pension and OPEB liabilities.

 In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The school district has incurred a deferred inflow which is presented as a deferred inflow related to pensions.
-The school district has also incurred a deferred inflow which is related to OPEB.
-The school district has also incurred a deferred inflow which is related to Sixteenth Section lease receivables.
-See Note 14 for further details.
+The district has deferred inflows of resources related to OPEB liabilities.
+The school district also has a deferred inflow which is related to Sixteenth Section lease receivables reported under GASB 87.

+See Note 16 for further details.